NingLu-Ultrasound/ninglu-ultrasound.github.io/_pages/about.md

 ## Recent news
-* 11-14-2025：I will be in Chicago for RNSA 2025 from Nov.
+* 11-14-2025: I will be in Chicago for RNSA 2025 from Nov.
 28 to Dec.
 3. Looking forward to connecting with everyone there!
 * 09-05-2025: I will be attending IUS 2025 in person.
 Looking forward to meeting everyone at Utrecht in September!
 * 08-30-2025: Stanford Radiology highlighted my work on spine imaging using a large-aperture array.
 Read more [here](https://med.stanford.edu/radiology/news/2025-news/a-new-approach-towards-real-time--panoramic-ultrasound-imaging-o.html).
 * 07-25-2025: My postdoc work entitled "Improving real-time ultrasound spine imaging with a large-aperture array" is now published in Science Advances!